crashbtz/OaiPmhServerBundle/README.md

     $ composer require naoned/OaiPmhServer:*

-Add the NaonedOaiPmhServerBundle to your application's kernel:
+Add the FtvenOaiPmhServerBundle to your application's kernel:

 ```php
     public function registerBundles()